 The default microphone settings of Windows PCs may not be sufficient to please everyone.
 Windows gives users the ability to adjust the volume of their mic manually.
 This is useful for those times when your headphones don’t work properly, but your coworkers can still hear you.

-These steps will allow you to adjust the volume of your microphone input volume.
+These steps will allow you to change the volume of your microphone input volume.

 - Click on the Settings tab and go to System.